geaz/simplyRetro-D8/README.md

 **I don't think you are able to pull of this build without the usage of a ratchet!**
 I wanted a build without any visible screws and minimal amount of parts which are able to break.
 There is surely a way to accomplish these tasks with better screw holes.
 If you know one, you are free to edit the model (Fusion 360 Archive File in the CAD folder).

+Furthermore the used audio circuit is not great.
+Many interferences on high volumes.
+Go ahead and improve it, if you want.

 ## Features
 - Custom 3D printed shell
 - Stereo Speakers and Volume Control